Women in baseball: Executives

+Since 2000, Jane Forbes Clark has served as the chairwoman of the Board of Directors at the National Baseball Hall of Fame and Museum.

 The first woman to own a baseball team was Helene Hathaway Britton, who owned the St. Louis Cardinals National League baseball team from 1911 through 1916.
+She, among other things, initiated a Ladies' Day promotion for Mondays, allowing women free entry to the park if accompanied by a man.
 Margaret Donahue was the first female front office executive in Major League Baseball who was not an owner.
 She worked for the Chicago Cubs from 1919 to 1958 and introduced marketing concepts such as the season ticket and reduced prices for children under 12, both still used in the 2000s.
 Since then, many women have held executive positions in business and financial areas of Major League Baseball.
 Yet, there have not been many women who have become player personnel, though, there are women who have been hired as general managers (GMs) for minor league affiliates.
 However, these positions are not responsible for player personnel moves, since roster maneuvers are handled by front-office personnel of the minor league affiliate's major league parent team.

 One woman who has a position in player personnel at the Major League level is Kim Ng.
 She first worked for the Chicago White Sox, where she successfully presented an arbitration case.
 After working for the American League as director of waivers and records, she was hired as Assistant GM by the New York Yankees.
 When she left the Yankees in 2001 for the same position with the Los Angeles Dodgers, the Yankees hired another woman to replace her, Jean Afterman.
 Afterman still holds the same position as of July 2015.
 Kim Ng later moved on to work for Major League Baseball as Senior Vice President of Baseball Operations.
-In 2020, she was hired by the Miami Marlins as the first woman and first Asian American to serve as general manager of an MLB team.
+In 2020, she was hired by the Miami Marlins as the first woman to serve as general manager of an MLB team.
+On September 30, 2023, with the Marlins' 7–3 win in Pittsburgh, the Marlins clinched their fourth postseason berth, making Kim Ng the first woman GM in MLB history to lead a playoff team.
+It was the club's first postseason appearance since 2020, although Ng's team was immediately eliminated without a playoff win.
+In October, Ng declined to exercise her option for the 2024 season, reportedly because she learned the team sought to hire a president of baseball operations, which would have left her second in command in her department.